 This is one of those fabulous desserts that will have forks flying and elbows being thrown just to get a slice!
 Maybe you should think of making two!

 So, for years I made Emeril’s Banana Cream Pie.
-It was my go to recipe.
+It was my go-to recipe.
 Loved it.
 It, however, didn’t cut neatly into pieces and was messy.
 The crust cut through easily enough, but the filling was just a tad too loose.
 It didn’t make a pretty presentation.

 By chance, I saw this recipe and thought I’d give it whirl, just for grins.
-Well, I’ll be darned if I didn’t think the custard was just a bit velevety-er and little bit richer.
+Well, I’ll be darned if I didn’t think the custard was just a bit velevety-er and a little bit richer.
 It also had a better proportion of bananas to custard ration for my tastes.
 These little changes took my favorite banana cream pie to new heights of yummy-osity.
 (I think I’m developing my own language)

 I ultimately switched out the original rolled pastry crust because I like my banana cream pie with a yummy crumb crust a lot more.
 And frankly, I love how easy the crumb crust is to prepare!
 No rolling and no floured counter mess!
 Let me see, I like the taste better, hecka easier to make, and much less to clean up.
-That’s a total no brainer for me!
+That’s a total no-brainer for me!